Skip to main content

 4. Policy statements

-4.1 On successful completion of the session, staff are able to claim reimbursement of their course fees up to a maximum of $1000 per session with a maximum of $2000 being reimbursed in any one academic year.
+4.1 On successful completion of the session, staff can claim reimbursement of their course fees up to a maximum of $1000 per session with a maximum of $2000 being reimbursed in any one academic year.
 For full-year subjects staff may apply to be reimbursed at the end of each session.
 In the case of courses attracting HECS, staff will be paid the equivalent of the upfront HECS liability to the maximum amount as specified above.
 Also, payment is made regardless of whether the staff member chooses to defer payment of HECS.

-Staff undertaking higher degrees by research
+Staff undertaking graduate research courses

 4.4 These staff will occupy UTS-sponsored research degree places rather than government-funded HECS exempt places.
 Such places will attract a 40 per cent discount on fees as part of the program of research degree merit scholarships.
 UTS will sponsor the remaining 60 per cent of fees for eligible staff who must demonstrate their direct contribution to the university's academic research profile and, in the case of staff on fixed-term contracts, their capacity to continue to contribute.